-Our Mexican-based operations transact business in Mexican pesos.
+Our Mexican-based operations transact business in both Mexican pesos and U.S. dollars.
 Funds are transferred by our corporate office to Mexico on a weekly basis to satisfy domestic cash needs.
 Consequently, the spot rate for the Mexican peso has a moderate impact on our operating results.
 However, we do not believe that this impact is sufficient to warrant the use of derivative instruments to hedge the fluctuation in the Mexican peso.
-Total foreign currency gains and losses for each of the three years in the period ended October 31, 2007 do not exceed \$0.1 million.
+Total foreign currency gains for fiscal 2008 and 2007, net of losses, was approximately \$0.5 million and \$0.1 million, while fiscal year 2006 net foreign currency loss did not exceed \$0.1 million.

-Long-term borrowings pursuant to our credit facility bears interest at 6.4%.
-We believe that a portfolio of loans with a similar risk profile would currently yield a return of 5.7%.
-We project the impact of an increase or decrease in interest rates of 100 basis points would result in a change of fair value by approximately \$122,000.
+(2) Long-term borrowings pursuant to our credit facility bears interest at 4.9%.
+We believe that a portfolio of loans with a similar risk profile would currently yield a return of 2.2%.
+We project the impact of an increase or decrease in interest rates of 100 basis points would result in a change of fair value by approximately \$529,000.

-(3) Fixed-rate long-term obligations bear interest rates ranging from 3.3% to 5.7% with a weighted-average interest rate of 5.7%.
-We believe that loans with a similar risk profile would currently yield a return of 7.0%.
-We project the impact of an increase or decrease in interest rates of 100 basis points would result in a change of fair value of approximately \$333,000.
+(3) Fixed-rate long-term obligations bear interest rates ranging from 3.8% to 5.7% with a weighted-average interest rate of 5.1%.
+We believe that loans with a similar risk profile would currently yield a return of 3.2%.
+We project the impact of an increase or decrease in interest rates of 100 basis points would result in a change of fair value of approximately \$456,000.